jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 For this section there are some basic commands you need to know:

 - **"git branch"** this tell you all the branches you currently have in the repository.
-The selected are your current (checkout) branch.
+The selected one are your current branch.
 - **"git status"** this is going to tell you the current status of your branch, stage area, uncommited changes, etc..
 - **"git log"** this will print all the commits done in the current branch.
 Basically this is the historical of your repository.